f-pieri/open-button/README.md

 ## Thanks

-Upon installation of 'Fix VSCode Checksums', open the command palette and execute `Fix Checksums: Apply`.
-You will need to completely restart VSCode after execution, reopening without fully exiting might not be enough.

-## Updates
-Every time you update VS code, you will need to repeat this step to re-enable the glow.

-## Disabling the glow and uninstallation
-The glow effect started as a joke and was never intended for long-term coding sessions.
-If you want to turn it off, you can disable it at any time by opening your command palette with `Ctrl + Shift + P` or `Shift + ⌘ + P` and choose "__Disable Neon Dreams__".

-### Font
-I haven't included a font in this release as I know that it's a very personal preference.
-The font I use (that is seen in the image above) is [Fira Code](https://github.com/tonsky/FiraCode), which I recommend if you're a fan of ligatures.

 ## Compatibility
 This theme is still **very much a work in progress**.
 I primarily develop in HTML & CSS, JS, React and Elixir so, whilst those language sets should look pretty good, there will likely be issues for other languages.
 I'll work on adding more support as I go.
 If you find anything glaringly wrong, raise an issue and I'll try to fix it as soon as I can.